natenka/pyneng-book-en/docs/source/exercises/05_exercises.rst

     255       255       255       0
     11111111  11111111  11111111  00000000

-Check script on different combinations of network/mask.
+Check the script work on different network/mask combinations.

-Hint: Get a mask in binary format:
+Hint: You can get the mask in binary format like this:

 ::

     In [1]: "1" * 28 + "0" * 4
     Out[1]: "11111111111111111111111111110000"

+You can then take 8 bits of the binary mask using slices and convert them to decimal.

-Restriction: All tasks must be performed using only covered topics.
+Restriction: All tasks must be done using the topics covered in this and previous chapters.

 Task 5.2a
 ~~~~~~~~~~~~

-It's like task 5.2 but if user entered host address instead of network address, you have to convert host address to network address and display network address and mask as in task 5.2.
+Copy and modify the script from task 5.2 so that, if the user entered a host address
+rather than a network address, convert the host address to a network address
+and print the network address and mask, as in task 5.2.

-Example of network address (all host bits are zero):
+An example of a network address (all host bits are equal to zero):

 * 10.0.1.0/24
 * 190.1.0.0/16

-Example of host address:
+Host address example:

-* 10.0.1.1/24 - хост из сети 10.0.1.0/24
+* 10.0.1.1/24 - host from network 10.0.1.0/24
-* 10.0.5.1/30 - хост из сети 10.0.5.0/30
+* 10.0.5.195/28 - host from network 10.0.5.192/28

-If user entered address 10.0.1.1/24, , the output should be:
+If the user entered the address 10.0.1.1/24, the output should look like this:

 ::